frodsan/json-serializer/README.md

 ```

 If you would like direct, low-level control of attribute serialization, you can
-completely override the attributes method to return the hash you need:
+completely override `to_hash` method to return the hash you need:

 ```ruby
 require "json_serializer"